 The Jamaica Infrastructure Projects are three key infrastructure improvements that will create attractive new gateways to Downtown Jamaica.
 These projects will set the stage for re-development and leverage the PANYNJ's $350M investment in the 2003 Air Train Terminal at Jamaica Station.

-The IMAX projects represent $90M of City, State, and Federal investment in Downtown Jamaica.
-They are coordinated by NYCEDC and managed by Greater Jamaica Development Corporation.
+The Jamaica Infrastructure projects represent $90M of City, State, and Federal investment in Downtown Jamaica.
+They are coordinated and managed by NYCEDC in partnership with Greater Jamaica Development Corporation.
 Through an extensive community outreach process with Community Board 12 and other stakeholders, they were approved in July 2007.

 The Sutphin Underpass, Atlantic Avenue Extension, and Station Plaza projects, collectively, will provide new streetscapes for six blocks in Downtown Jamaica at or near the AirTrain/LIRR terminal.